enochiankim/data-engineering-zoomcamp-2023_Final_Project/README.md

 The [dataset](https://www.kaggle.com/datasets/aayushmishra1512/faang-complete-stock-data) was taken from the Kaggle.
 Kaggle is an online community and platform for data scientists and machine learning practitioners to participate in data science competitions, collaborate on projects, and access datasets and machine learning resources.

+I have also created a small dataset which refers the companies to there stock_symbols.

 The FAANG stock data contains the following information:
 1. Date: refers to the date on which a particular transaction related to that stock took place.
 2. Open: Opening Price of the stock.